BORN GLOBAL DOLL CLOTHES

 Outfits can be washed without any worry about them shrinking or losing their shape (but do follow the individual care instructions to ensure a long life for your outfit).

-All our outfits have snaps for fasteners.
+We choose to use snaps.
 In our experience playing with dolls, the hook-and-loop tape fasteners generally become less effective over time, while snaps keep snapping.
 However, this means our outfits have small components to them, so they are not suitable for unsupervised play for children under 5.

 Our artisans create these outfits in smoke-free, clean, pet-friendly environments.